Saxon England: What if History?

 Hastings, The Battle That Changed England

-King Harold II force marched from York to Hastings and met the Norman challenger in battle.
+King Harold II marched hard from York to Hastings and met the Norman challenger in battle.
 On the field of Hastings King Harold II was cut down by Duke William's personal knights and the Saxon army was routed from the field.
 King Harold was the last Saxon king of England, but what if William had failed in his charge?

 How Hastings Could Have Been